BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 These are not just complex autocomplete systems.
 They are powerful pattern-matching engines capable of building and maintaining rich contextual models of our language and ideas.

 The most exciting frontier is that this power no longer requires massive data centers.
-Through optimization and innovation, these sophisticated models can now run locally on our own devices.
-Of course, this comes with trade-offs; local models may have smaller context windows or slightly less raw power than their cloud-scale counterparts, but they offer an unparalleled advantage in privacy and autonomy.
-This shift represents a fundamental change in our relationship with AI—from a cloud-based service to a personal, private partner.
-It's a future where powerful technology is not just accessible, but also secure and respectful of our privacy.
+While cloud models prioritize scale, local AI optimizes for intimacy.
+Through innovation, sophisticated models can now run on our own devices, trading a fraction of raw power for uncompromising privacy—your data never has to leave your device.
+This shift represents a fundamental change in our relationship with AI, from a cloud-based service to a personal, private partner.

-This is the future we are building at BastionAI.
-By bringing the AI to your data, instead of sending your data to the AI, we are making AI a true extension of your own mind.
+When every token is processed on your device—using the same Transformer architecture we’ve unpacked—AI stops being a cloud service and becomes an extension of your mind.
+That’s the future BastionAI is building.

 ---
 **[Experience the future of private AI with BastionChat on the App Store](https://apps.apple.com/us/app/bastionchat/id6747981691)**